sciath/sciath/docs/design.rst

 Why another test harness?

-We wrote pyTestHarness because we couldn't find a test harness that did what we wanted.
+We wrote SciATH because we couldn't find a test harness that did what we wanted.
 We wanted to  replace and generalize an existing simple test suite for `pTatin3D`_ , an MPI-based code for regional geodynamic simulation.
 We wanted something: